egtwobits/mesh_mesh_align_plus/README.md

 <GIF>

 So, easy mode is faster and takes out some steps, but also isn't as flexible.

+Expert mode gives you extra options and control over all parts of the transformation.

+With expert mode, the source key and destination key can be grabbed from

 Expert mode lets you independently define the source key, the destination key, and what the alignment gets applied to (plus additional options and controls for each of those steps).
 TODO